pmacro/AITranslate/README.md

 ## Usage

-Simply pull this repo, then run the command:
+Simply pull this repo, then run the following command from the repo root folder:

 ```
 swift run ai-translate /path/to/your/Localizable.xcstrings -o <your-openai-API-key> -v -l de,es,fr,he,it,ru,hi,en-GB